-- Con Kopi – Tripadvisor Expensive but we had the most delicious avocado coffee drink!
+- Con Kopi – Tripadvisor Expensive but I had the most delicious avocado coffee drink!

-- Cong Ca Phe – Tripadvisor A chain in Vietnam but their coconut coffee is one of our favorites on the whole trip!
+- Cong Ca Phe – Tripadvisor A chain in Vietnam but their coconut coffee is one of my favorites on the whole trip!

 - Maison Alnam – Tripadvisor